SWFL Safer Together

 Helping Our Frontline Health Care Heroes

-Lee Health and NCH medical teams include critical health care professionals who are working diligently to support the community’s health.
+In addition to practicing safety protocols, there is still a great need for support from the community.
+Lee Health and NCH medical teams include critical health care professionals who are working diligently to support the community’s health as a result of the pandemic.
 All the while, these doctors, nurses and therapists are facing the same uncertainties and lifestyle disruptions that we all have.
 You can say thank you and lend a helping hand with your donation!

 - One-time Gifts